 You can also use fresh blueberries when in season, but then I recommend you use a frozen banana instead to make sure your smoothie is thick enough for best texture (helps for the swirls too).

-Also, you can add a handful of ice cubes to help frost and thicken the smoothie if using only fresh fruits.
+Also, you can add a handful of ice cubes to help frost and thicken the smoothie if using only fresh fruits, although try not to add too many so it does not dilute the flavors.

 - If you want to use only frozen fruits, including the banana, then you might need to add extra liquid to the blender to get the blades going.
 Or use the tamper if you have a vitamix.

 - You can turn this smoothie into a smoothie bowl!
 In this case, you would need to make it thick enough to hold on the toppings, so try using only frozen fruits or add a handful of rolled oats when blending the mixtures.
 Pour into a bowl and create a swirl using a spoon.
-Top your bowl with granola, more fruit, nuts/seeds, shredded coconut, etc.
+Top your bowl with granola, more fruits, nuts/seeds, shredded coconut, etc. Check out these strawberry smoothie bowl and watermelon smoothie bowl for inspiration!

-- I think blueberries and pineapple flavors work so well together, but feel free to use different frozen fruits as well.
-Try to use 2 fruits with contrasting colors for fun galaxy purpose, like strawberries + peaches, or cherries + mangoes, etc.
+- I think the blueberry and pineapple flavors work so well together, but feel free to use different frozen fruits as well.
+Try to use 2 fruits with contrasting colors for a fun galaxy look, like strawberries + peaches, or cherries + mangoes, etc.

 Other fruit smoothies or drinks you might like